-IBM collaborated with the NYDP on an AI system that can search for people by race
+IBM collaborated with the NYPD on an AI system that can search for people by race

 Three months after the American Civil Liberties Union revealed that Amazon provided facial recognition technology to local law enforcement, a new report shows that IBM collaborated with the New York City Police Department to develop a system that allowed officials to search for people by skin color, hair color, gender, age, and various facial features.

-The Intercept and the National Institute’s nonprofit Investigative Fund, citing “confidential corporate documents” and interviews with engineers involved with the project, write that IBM began developing the analytics platform roughly 10 years ago in partnership with New York’s Lower Manhattan Security Initiative counterterrorist center, after an earlier experiment with the city of Chicago.
+The Intercept and the National Institute’s nonprofit Investigative Fund, citing “confidential corporate documents” and interviews with engineers involved with the project, write that IBM began developing the analytics platform roughly 10 years ago in partnership with New York’s Lower Manhattan Security Initiative counterterrorist center, following an earlier experiment with the city of Chicago.
+At the time, IBM was a subcontractor to Microsoft subsidary Vexcel.

 Using “thousands” of photographs from roughly 50 cameras provided by the NYPD, its computer vision system learned from 16,000 points to identify clothing color and other bodily characteristics, in addition to potential threats like unattended packages, people entering off-limits areas, and cars speeding up against the flow of traffic.